 Dr Cohn has received numerous awards including the David M Kamsler Award for outstanding compassionate and expert care of pediatric patients, 2004, First Annual Harvard-Partners Center for Genetics and Genomics Award in Medical, 2006, and the NIH Young Innovator Award, 2008.

-He has been the Chief Scientific Advisor for the Duchenne Research Fund for the past nine years and, together with Professor Victor Dubowitz (Emeritus Professor of Paediatrics Imperial College London & President of World Muscle Society) and Dr Kevin Campbell (Professor of Physiology and Biophysics at the University of Iowa), advises the board of trustees on funding decisions.
+He has been the Chief Scientific Advisor for the Duchenne Research Fund since the charity’s inception and, together with and Dr Kevin Campbell (Professor of Physiology and Biophysics at the University of Iowa), Professor Madeleine Durbeej-Hjalt (Professor and Vice Chair of the Department of Experimental Medical Science at Lund University, Sweden) and Dr James Dowling (Associate Professor, Departments of Paediatrics and Molecular Genetics, University of Toronto), advises the board of trustees on funding decisions.
 More recently, he has been representing the charity as the Scientific Advisory Board Member of Solid GT, a biotechnology company that was founded to advance gene therapy as a disease-modifying treatment for all Duchenne muscular dystrophy patients.

 Director of operations

 Sheli oversees the DRF’s day-to-day activities, managing the portfolio of DRF-funded projects, as well as relationships with researchers, partners and other Duchenne charities.
-Before joining the DRF she worked in editorial and production across a range of national newspapers and magazines, and has a masters in modern languages from Cambridge University.
-She has also translated several Spanish books into English.
+Before joining the DRF she worked in editorial and production across a range of national newspapers and magazines, and has a masters in modern languages.
+She also does freelance translation, editing and graphic design for print and online.